aosborne17/Automating-A-Full-Pipeline-With-Containerisation/README.md

 ```

 ## Checking Docker Logs
-- With these configurations, the build is successful however whenever I check the contaiener status they are ran and then destroyed almost instantly
+- With these configurations, the build is successful however whenever I check the container status they are ran and then destroyed almost instantly

 - We will therefore check the logs of my container by running the following command